eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 The Postprocessing Mode determines whether the script is:

-- Always run
+- Always run.
-- Run on success only
+- Run on success only.
-- Run on failure only
+- Run on failure only.

 If the Postprocessing logic expects a successful result (e.g., a text result from Netmiko Validation Service command) then the Postprocessing Mode should be set to